DevExpress/testcafe/docs/articles/faq/README.md

 which allows it to work without the WebDriver.
 This proxy injects the driver script that emulates user actions into the tested page.

-You can read about this in our [forum](https://testcafe-discuss.devexpress.com/t/why-not-use-selenium/47).
+You can read about this in [How it Works](../documentation/how-it-works/README.md).

 ### What is the difference between [TestCafe Studio](https://www.devexpress.com/products/testcafestudio/) and [open-source TestCafe](https://devexpress.github.io/testcafe)?